Jelly MDHV

 3. Record the names of all caregivers during your hospitalization who can testify on your behalf

 Writing down the full names of everyone providing your care could prove to be very important to your case.
 The insurance company will likely try to downplay the severity of your injuries.
-If members of your medical team are willing to testify, that will show how seriously you’ve been hurt, improving your chances of obtaining full compensation.
+If members of your medical team are willing to testify, that will show how seriously you’ve been hurt, improving your chances of obtaining total compensation.

 4. Keep a detailed record of your injuries